Bryggen Runic inscription 257

 The Bergen rune charm is a runic inscription on a piece of wood found among the medieval rune-staves of Bergen.
 It is noted for its similarities to the Eddaic poem Skírnismál (particularly stanza 36); as a rare example of a poetic rune-stave inscription; and of runes being used in love magic.

 The inscription has number 257 in the Bryggen inscriptions numbering and N B257 (Norway Bryggen no. 257) in the Rundata database, and P 6 in McKinnell, Simek and Düwel's collection.

 It is thought to date from the fourteenth century.

 Description

 The stave is four-sided, with text on each side, but one end is missing, leaving the text of each side incomplete.
 It is dated to ca. 1335, making it roughly contemporary to the Ribe healing-stick (ca. 1300).

 Inscription

-Scandinavian Runic-text Database

-The Scandinavian Runic-text Database (Rundata) gives the following transliteration and normalization for the stick:
+The Scandinavian Runic-text Database (Rundata) gives the following transliteration, normalization, and translation for the stick: